Arroyo Tapiado Mud Caves Anza Borrego State Park

 Entrance to Cool Cave in Bat Canyon

-I know I was at the mud caves so I should be prepared to go in some small caves but damn this one was just a little too tight.
-The first thing I noticed though upon entering the cave was the drop in temperature.
+They are caves not hiking trails so be prepared for small, tight, dark spaces.
+The first thing I noticed, upon entering the cave was the drop in temperature.
 The caves are much cooler than outside in the open desert.
-It makes for a nice escape from the direct sun beating on you in the desert.
+It makes for a pleasant escape from the direct sun beating on you in the desert.